TTK4130/ttk4130.github.io/docs/animation.rst

    Sphere in parabolic bowl

-In this example we'll simulate and animate a sphere rolling in a parabolic bowl assuming no slipping, as shown in :numref:`fig:lagrangebowl` :cite:`gros2011`.
+In this example the idea is to simulate and animate a sphere rolling in a parabolic bowl assuming no slipping, as shown in :numref:`fig:lagrangebowl` :cite:`gros2011`.
-For convenience, we'll use SymPy to derive our equations of motion (see :ref:`Numerical Methods for ODEs`).
+For convenience, we use SymPy to derive our equations of motion (see :ref:`Numerical Methods for ODEs`).

 .. dropdown:: Derivation with SymPy

-    We'll pick the following parabolic surface
+    We pick the following parabolic surface

     .. math::

         z = \frac{1}{4} (x^2 + y^2)

-    Since we're using a parabolic surface we can use the :math:`x` and :math:`y` positions of the contact point between the sphere and surface as generalized coordinates.
+    On a parabolic surface we can use the :math:`x` and :math:`y` positions of the contact point between the sphere and surface as generalized coordinates.
 Alternatively, this could be modelled as a constrained system.

     .. jupyter-execute::